“with your help we can literally cover bare land with native trees and help restore New Zealand’s environment”

 Helping to restore the Hauraki Gulf in Partnership with Million Metres

 By restoring native bush along waterways, we can stop soil from flowing into our ocean bed.
-Tree roots help to trap soil, and other pollutants, before they enter the waterway.
+The tree roots help to trap soil and other pollutants, before they enter the waterway.
 Native trees shade and cool the water, and they provide food and habitat for native birds and fish.

 Visit my profile